-If you think this applies to the information you’re seeking, you can call us on 1300 459 689 to make an informal request through the relevant area of Council which holds the information.
-We may ask you to provide details of your request in writing.
+If you think this applies to the information you’re seeking, you can either call us on 1300 459 689 to make an informal request through the relevant area of Council which holds the information, please note that we may require you to provide details of your request in writing.

 Generally we try to release information without the need for you to make a formal access application, unless there is good reason to require one.
 However, under the GIPA Act, we are not required to release information without an access application.